Foco: Theory

-Rural guerilla strategy
+Rural guerrilla strategy

 While foco theory drew from previous Marxist–Leninist ideas and the Maoist strategy of "protracted people's war", it simultaneously broke with many of the mid-Cold War era's established communist parties.
 Despite Nikita Khrushchev's eager support for "wars of national liberation" and the foco's own enthusiasm for Soviet Union patronage, Cuba's own Popular Socialist Party had retreated from active confrontation with the Fulgencio Batista regime and Castroism/Guevarism substituted the foco militia for the more traditional vanguard party.

 Like other communist and socialist theorists of his era (such as Mao Zedong and Ho Chi Minh), Che Guevara believed that people living in countries still ruled by colonial powers, or living in countries subject to newer forms of economic exploitation, could best defeat colonial powers by taking up arms.
-Guevara also believed in fostering armed resistance not by concentrating one's forces in urban centers, but rather through the accumulation of strength in mountainous and rural regions where the enemy had less presence.
+Guevara also believed in fostering armed resistance not by concentrating one's forces in urban centers but rather through the accumulation of strength in mountainous and rural regions where the enemy had less presence.

-In Guerrilla Warfare (La Guerra de Guerrillas), Guevara did not count on a Leninist insurrection led by the proletariat as had happened during the 1917 October Revolution, but on popular uprisings which would gain strength in rural areas and would overthrow the regime.
+In Guerrilla Warfare (La Guerra de Guerrillas), Guevara did not count on a Leninist insurrection led by the proletariat, as had happened during the 1917 October Revolution, but on popular uprisings which would gain strength in rural areas and would overthrow the regime.
 The vanguard guerrilla was supposed to bolster the population's morale, not to take control of the state apparatus itself and this overthrow would occur without any external or foreign help.
 According to him, guerrillas were to be supported by conventional armed forces: It is well established that guerrilla warfare constitutes one of the phases of war; this phase can not, on its own, lead to victory.

 Guevara added that this theory was formulated for developing countries and that the guerrilleros had to look for support among both the workers and the peasants.

-Guerilla "new man"
+Guerrilla "new man"

-The guerilla foco will be able to draw the support of the rural peasantry by demonstrating impeccable moral character and self-sacrifice.
-In the armed struggle the guerillas themselves would be shaped by hardship into individuals who had an affinity for solidarity and justice.
-Once the guerillas overthrow the existing government and come into power, the moral spirit of the guerillas would become the national ethos of the new government.
+The guerrilla foco will be able to draw the support of the rural peasantry by demonstrating impeccable moral character and self-sacrifice.
+In the armed struggle the guerrillas themselves would be shaped by hardship into individuals who had an affinity for solidarity and justice.
+Once the guerrillas overthrow the existing government and come into power, the moral spirit of the guerrillas would become the national ethos of the new government.

 Legacy

 Authoritarian reaction

-Many who opposed the formation of leftist guerillas took a focused approach to extinguish rural rebel groups from forming who were inspired by foquismo.
-These measures were often supported by the United States and involved tortuting and "disappearing" political enemies.
-The development of guerrilla focos in various Latin American countries has been a factor proposed by historians, that legitimized military takeovers of their respective nations in order to defend against guerillas.
+Many who opposed the formation of leftist guerrillas took a focused approach to extinguish rural rebel groups from forming who were inspired by foquismo.
+These measures were often supported by the United States and involved torturing and enforced disappearance of political enemies.
+The development of guerrilla focos in various Latin American countries has been a factor proposed by historians in legitimizing military takeovers of their respective nations in order to defend against guerrillas.